xsdk-project/xsdk-examples/mfem/hypre-superlu/README.md

 models the steady-state concentration of a material as it diffuses and is carried through a flowing medium.
 From the command line the user can vary the velocity of the flow field.
-The linear system that arises from this discretization can optionally be solved utilizing HYPRE's BoomerAMG solver or the SuperLU solver.
+The linear system that arises from this discretization can optionally be solved utilizing HYPRE's BoomerAMG solver or the SuperLU_Dist solver.

 This example can be used to show the advantages and disadvantages of HYPRE's iterative solvers, and SuperLU's direct solvers.
 At lower velocities the HYPRE solver/preconditioner is